Cosmological perturbation theory for large scale structure in phase space: One-loop power spectrum

 \section{One-loop power spectrum}

-In Sec.\ref{sec:pt} we include formulas for the time and scale dependencies of the density contrast in SPT.
-These are Eqs.(\ref{eq:separable-2nd})-(\ref{eq:eds_2nd}) to second order, and Eqs.(\ref{eq:separable-3rd})-(\ref{eq:eds_3rd}) to third order.
-In principle this is all one needs to compute the one-loop power spectrum, but here we will provide explicit formulas for the reader's convenience.
+In Appendix \ref{sec:app1} we include explicit formulas for the full time-dependent coefficients entering SPT kernels in $\Lambda$CDM.
+These can be combined with the scale dependencies shown in Eqs.~(\ref{eq:separable-2nd}) and (\ref{eq:scale}) at second order, and Eqs.~(\ref{eq:separable-3rd}) and (\ref{eq:scale-3rd}) at third order, to compute perturbative predictions for cosmological observables of interest.
+Here we provide explicit formulas, for the one-loop power spectrum, for the reader's convenience.

 The (equal-time) power spectrum, $P(a,k)$ is defined by: